Top 10 Roy Orbison Songs

 Photo: Jack de Nijs / Anefo / CC0

-Our top 10 Roy Orbison songs lits looks at one of the most celebrated songwriters and singers in classic rock history.
-Listing only 10 Roy Orbison songs is challenging because the man composed and recorded so much brilliant material.
-Roy Orbison was both a songwriter and song interpreter.
-Some of his biggest hits were composed by himself while many other songs he performed were written by others.
+Our top 10 Roy Orbison songs list looks at one of the most celebrated songwriters and singers in classic rock history.
+Listing only 10 Roy Orbison songs is challenging, since he composed and recorded so much brilliant material.
+Roy Orbison was both a songwriter and a song interpreter.
+Some of his biggest hits were composed by himself, while many other songs he performed were written by others.
 Either way, his signature sound was defined by that commencing divine voice that penetrated the lives of so many.

 Roy Orbison released his first vinyl single in 1956.
 The song was entitled “Trying To Get To You.”
 Roy Orbison was only twenty years old at the time.
-That same year, Roy Orbison signed with Sun Records and enjoyed his first charting single entitled “Ooby Dooby.”
-The song hit number fifty nine on the Billboard Hot 100.
+That same year, Roy Orbison signed with Sun Records and enjoyed his first charting single, entitled “Ooby Dooby.”
+The song hit number fifty-nine on the Billboard Hot 100.
 The musical career of Roy Orbison had been launched.
 Roy Orbison continued to release singles for Sun Records and even had a stint with RCA Records towards the end of the decade.
-In 1960, Roy Orbison signed a record deal with Monument Records and released his first album entitled Sings Lonely and Blue.
-The album would feature three big hit singles including one of the biggest in his career titled “Only the Lonely (Know the Way I Feel).”
+In 1960, Roy Orbison signed a record deal with Monument Records and released his first album, entitled Lonely and Blue.
+The album would feature three big hit singles, including one of the biggest in his career titled “Only the Lonely (Know the Way I Feel).”

-Roy Orbison followed up his debut album one year later, in 1961, with the album entitled Crying.
-The album would turn Roy Orbison into a household name as it yielded two massive hit singles.
-The first single release titled “Running Scared,” became Roy Orbison’s first number one single of his career in the United States.
+Roy Orbison followed up his debut album the following year, in 1961, with Crying.
+The album turned Roy Orbison into a household name, yielding two massive hit singles.
+The first single release, titled “Running Scared,” became Roy Orbison’s first number one single of his career in the United States.
 The follow-up single, entitled “Crying,” did almost just as well, reaching the number two position on the Billboard Hot 100.

-During his time as a Wilbury, Roy Orbison recorded his last solo album with bandmate Jeff Lynne producing.
+During his time as a Wilbury, Roy Orbison recorded his last solo album, produced by bandmate Jeff Lynne.
 Sadly, Roy Orbison would pass away at the young age of 52 before the album was released.
-It was an excellent record that stands as one of the strongest albums Roy Orbison ever released.
+It was an excellent record, one of the strongest Roy Orbison ever released.

-While Roy Orbison’s career was filled with many hit singles and astonishing performances, his legacy was not just defined by his commercial success.
-So many artists’ careers were inspired by the craftsmanship and artistry of Roy Orbison.
+While Roy Orbison’s career was marked by many hit singles and astonishing performances, his legacy was not defined solely by his commercial success.
+So many artists’ careers were inspired by Roy Orbison’s craftsmanship and artistry.
 Bruce Springsteen often referred to Roy Orbison as one of his biggest influences.
 Tom Waits, Tom Petty, and many others made similar remarks about Roy Orbison throughout their careers.

-Our Top 10 Roy Orbison songs list attempts to cover various time periods of Roy Orbison’s career without missing any of his massive hits.
-It was not an easy feat to accomplish.
+Our Top 10 Roy Orbison songs list aims to cover various periods of his career without omitting any of his massive hits.
+It was not an easy feat.
 We hope this Roy Orbison songs list serves as a starting point to discover the wonderful career of one of classic rock history’s true legends.

 # 10 – You Got It